Webflow Review 2022: CMS & Website Builder Combined?

-What is Webflow?
+What Is Webflow?

 This makes Webflow somewhat more complicated to use than beginner-friendly site builders like Wix or Squarespace.
-For anyone familiar with CSS or HTML (or willing to learn how to use them) Webflow's versatile toolbox allows for dynamic websites to be created, designed, and managed, with its visual tools taking care of most of the tedious coding work.
+For anyone familiar with CSS or HTML (or willing to learn how to use them) Webflow's versatile toolbox allows for dynamic websites to be created, designed, and managed, with its visual tools handling most of the tedious coding work.

 Pros and Cons

-CMS/website builder hybrid
+CMS/site builder hybrid